 5 ways to get the portfolio insights you need

 How did your portfolio perform compared to the overall market this year?
-Find out with Sharesight’s Benchmarking feature, which lets you benchmark your entire portfolio (or an individual holding) against an ETF of your choosing.
+Find out with Sharesight’s Benchmarking feature, which lets you benchmark your entire portfolio (or an individual holding) against any stock, ETF, or fund.
 In this example, we can see that this particular portfolio performed extremely well compared to Vanguard’s Diversified High Growth Index ETF (ASX: VDBA):

 Leveraging Sharesight’s Custom Groups feature is a great way to organise your portfolio according to your preferred asset allocation methodology.
 Personally, I find it to be a great way to organise my holdings which are domiciled in Australia, Canada and the US, but actually track Australian, Canadian, global, and emerging markets: